Talgo

 Talgo (officially Patentes Talgo, SAU) is a Spanish manufacturer of intercity, standard, and high-speed passenger trains.
-Talgo is an abbreviation of Tren Articulado Ligero Goicoechea Oriol (English: Lightweight articulated train Goicoechea Oriol).
+Talgo is an abbreviation of Tren Articulado Ligero Goicoechea Oriol (English: Goicoechea-Oriol Light Articulated Train).

 The company was founded by Alejandro Goicoechea and José Luis Oriol.
 It was first incorporated in 1942.

-Corporate history
+History

 The creation of Talgo can be largely credited to the work of Alejandro Goicoechea and José Luis Oriol.
 During the 1930s, Goicoechea, a pioneering railway engineer, sought to produce a new generation of rolling stock that would be primarily composed of metal, rather than wood; to reduce operational cost, he also emphasised lightweight yet sturdy construction, while a low center of gravity would deter derailing and thus permit higher operating speeds.
 In 1942, financial backing for the construction of a prototype train was provided by Oriol, which believed in Goicoechea's concepts.
 The two produced the agreement that established Patentes Talgo as a company that same year.
 The prototype train would emerge as the Talgo I.

 During the late 1940s, Talgo came to recognise that Spain, and the wider European continent, were in a poor economic condition following the Second World War and so were unlikely to be customers for new rolling stock from an unproven manufacturer.
 Furthermore, the company was keen to acquire advanced technical knowledge and designs, so a favourable agreement was struck with American Car and Foundry (ACF) to collaborate on the manufacture of the Talgo II in the United States.
-The first vehicles arrived in Spain in 1950, enabling the first commercial Talgo II service to be run on 14 July of that year, between Madrid, Spain, and Hendaye, France.
+The first vehicles arrived in Spain in 1950, enabling the first commercial Talgo II service to be run on 14 July of that year, between Madrid, Spain, and Hendaye, France, as a long distance service of Renfe.
 It was the first train in Spain to be authorized to travel at a service speed of up to 75 mph.
-Continued collaboration with ACF led to the creation of the Talgo III during the 1960s.
-It was brought into service between Madrid and Barcelona in August 1964.
+Continued collaboration with ACF led to the creation of the Talgo III during the 1960s, making its official debut as an intercity long distance express between Madrid and Barcelona in August 1964.

 International rail travel between Spain and the rest of Europe had been historically hampered by the differing track gauge at either side of the Pyrenees.
-Recognising the value in effectively overcoming that impediment, Talgo developed its own variable-gauge vehicle system, which permitted the first international Talgo to be introduced on passenger service between Barcelona, Spain and Geneva, Switzerland, in 1969.
+Recognising the value in effectively overcoming that impediment, Talgo developed its own variable-gauge vehicle system, which permitted the first international Talgo trainset, operated by Renfe, to be introduced on passenger services between Barcelona, Spain and Geneva, Switzerland, in 1969.
 Variable-gauge trains were soon a common feature of overnight services between various Spanish cities and destinations across Western Europe.
 Even into the 21st century, the variable-gauge system has largely remained unchanged, even on newly built rolling stock.
 La Gineta is the site of a test track of the Talgo RD railway gauge changer.